tatomtech/Password-Generator/Password-Generator/friendly-parakeet/README.md

 # Password Generator Starter Code

-Here I have a Password Generator.
+Here, I have a Password Generator.
 Below you will see a screenshot and a link to the generator.
 Thank you

 Link : https://tatomtech.github.io/Password-Generator/